Boulevardier from the Bronx: Plot

 At the next inning, Claude is pitching against a dachshund batter.
-He pitches, but nearly beans the batter for Ball One.
+He pitches, but nearly beans the batter.
 Claude tries again, but the dachshund connects the hit.
-Claude tries to catch the ball, but many baseballs fell to the ground and ultimately dropped the chance for an out.
-The dachshund manages to stretch from base to base and has made a single run to the home base, leaving Claude scratching his head.
+Claude tries to catch the ball, but many baseballs falls to the ground and ultimately dropped the chance for an out.
+The dachshund stretches across the base quickly by using his body's malleability to his advantage and scores points.